 \subsection{JADES Footprint}

 The footprint of the JADES survey is shown in Figures \ref{fig:south} for GOODS-S and \ref{fig:north} for GOODS-N. As the geometry is complicated with the various overlapping footprints, we include separate images of each major portion of the survey.
-We stress that portions of the GOODS-S footprint are provisional: the position angle and exact location of most of the Medium/JWST NIRSpec and parallel NIRCam data have not been confirmed yet, and observational hiccups may yet occur.

 In GOODS-S, one can see how the primary Deep portion of the survey, centered on the UDF, and the Medium portion to the west support each other with coordinated parallel observations.
 For instance, the MIRI parallels are largely partnered with NIRCam imaging, including the first NIRCam Deep Parallel.
 We also generate NIRSpec Medium/HST parallels that fall back on the UDF, providing high-multiplex spectroscopy for our Deep imaging.
 Finally, the NIRSpec Medium/JWST and Deep/JWST pointing create NIRCam parallels that fan out to create more imaging area.